Understanding the Free Natal Chart Report

 In the example here, there are considerably more feminine than masculine signs represented.
 There is also a preponderance of Earth signs.

 In the above, Jupiter and Saturn are retrograde.
-The other listed points are NOT retrograde.
-Note that the Sun, Moon, and Ascendant cannot be retrograde.
-Black Moon Lilith is the Mean value of the point.
+The other listed points, up until Pluto, are NOT retrograde if there is no “R” next to them.
+Note that the Sun, Moon, and Ascendant cannot be (never are) retrograde.
+Black Moon Lilith is the Mean value of the point (there are multiple bodies called Lilith in astrology).
+The True North Node is frequently retrograde but its retrograde is not useful to note so it’s not listed here.

 A note about the included planets and points: Because many people learn astrology (and many other subjects such as nutrition and psychology) in unconventional ways these days, they may not have a good grasp of the basics before studying additional points and topics.
 There are people who learn about an obscure asteroid before they learn about the basic planetary positions, and wonder why it’s not included in the list.